nanvel/blog/2018/07/trading-vocabulary.md

 ## Climax

 Selling and buying climax: fireworks (more volatile) in prices, high or extremely high volumes.
 Could be any time frame.

+## Coin and Token

+Coin - a crypto with it's own native blockchain.

+Token - issued on a blockchain but is not a native coin of that blockchain.

 ## Coin cap